marc-hanheide/TMuLE/README.md

 ## Configuration File

-The configuration file uses JSON format.
+The configuration file uses YAML format.

 * an `init_cmd` can be defined which is executed in each *pane before* the actual command is run.
 * the `windows` are a list of individual windows that will be created in the tmux session.
 Each corresponds to one sub-system.